ethernet6/COMP6235-CW3/README.md

  - The web app is supposed to accessed only with HTTPS.
 HTTP requests may redirected to HTTPS.

- # How to run on your location machine
+ # How to run the app on your local machine

 The first thing you need to is install MAMP PRO.
 It is available at this link: https://www.mamp.info/en/.
 If you run by problems anywhere check their documentation here: https://www.mamp.info/en/documentation/.